kguite/kguite/README.md

 Hi there, I'm **Katie Marie**, a **Software Engineer** 👩‍💻 in Seattle.

 **I Am Currently...**
-- 🌱 Website manager and content editor for The National Organization for Women, Seattle: www.nowseattle.org; (check out our feature, "That Can't Be True"!)
 - 💻 Working as a Software Engineer at 100Devs
-- 🍵  Building "Be Astonished", a MERN stack gratitude journal
 - 📗 Blogging on Hashnode: https://katiemarie.hashnode.dev/
-- 🧩 Leveling up my Codewars Kata: https://www.codewars.com/users/katieKodes
-- ✍️ Taking extremely detailed notes for my #100Devs team, and rediscovering how much I love good documentation
-- 🌲 Designing and developing www.protectglobalforests.org
+- 🌱 Website manager for The National Organization for Women, Seattle: www.nowseattle.org; (check out our feature, "That Can't Be True"!)

 **A Little About Me...**
 - 📖 My portfolio can be found at https://www.katiemarie.dev